 This short video will give you a quick and easy overview of the taps available at Victoria Plum.

 Different styles of basin or bath are designed to accommodate different types of tap.
 A traditional basin may have holes for 2 separate taps, whereas a contemporary style will more likely have a single hole for a mixer tap.

-Basins and baths without space for mounted taps, such as contemporary roll top baths or countertop sinks, require freestanding taps that rise out of the floor or worktop.
+Basins and baths without space for mounted taps, such as contemporary roll top baths or countertop sinks, require freestanding taps or high rise taps that rise out of the floor or worktop.
 There are also wall mounted taps for an even more modern and sleek look.

 Take note of the tap holes on any basin or bath you choose, as this will determine what style of tap you need.